 Do you have to be a citizen of the United States to be eligible for Social Security Disability Benefits?
 The simple answer is “No”.
 SSDI benefits for non-citizens are available in situations where the worker meets the requirements.
-So, what is needed to qualify?
+So, how do you qualify?

 Qualify For SSDI Benefits For Non-Citizens:

-Federal law generally requires that all workers pay Social Security taxes. and therefore, they be covered under Social Security for services performed in the United States.
+Federal law generally requires that all workers pay Social Security taxes.
+When workers pay these taxes, the are covered under Social Security for services performed in the United States.
 This is true even if they are nonresident aliens or employees who work here for short periods.

 There are a few exceptions, however.
 Some people may be exempt from paying Social Security taxes and therefore would not qualify for disability benefits under SSDI.
 Additionally, there are certain countries whose citizens cannot receive benefits even if they otherwise qualify.
 If you have questions about either of these situations, don’t hesitate to contact an attorney.

-How Can Residents Aliens Prove They Are Lawfully in the U.S.:
+How Can Resident Aliens Prove They Are Lawfully in the U.S.:

 If you are a resident alien, you will have to show that you are lawfully in the United States under one of the following conditions:

 - admission as a refugee or conditional entrance as a refugee

 - asylum status or pending application for political asylum